Black Panthers (film): Development

 Varda and her crew shot the film in 1968 during her time in California while her husband Jacques Demy was in Hollywood working on Model Shop.

 Release

+The film premiered at the 1968 Venice Film Festival.

 The Criterion Collection released the film as part of the Eclipse box set Agnès Varda in California in 2015.
+It was also included in their The Complete Films of Agnès Varda box set released in 2020.

 Reception

 In 2020, Eric Kohn of IndieWire wrote of the film: "Viewed from a contemporary perspective, as the streets light up with the fury over yet more injustices against black people by the police, Black Panthers is timelier than ever, and a welcome antidote to blaring media headlines — a movie that goes beyond gawking at anger and frustration to highlight its genuine purpose."